 - Valuable interaction with contemporary artists and arts professionals.

 - A resume and cover letter are requested from all applicants.
-Cover letters should directly address your interest in working for the Turchin Center, why you would make an excellent addition to our team and specifiy the areas in which you may be interested in working.
+Cover letters should directly address your interest in working for the Turchin Center, why you would make an excellent addition to our team and specifically the areas in which you may be interested in working.
 Areas include” Gallery Ambassadors (visitor relations and security), collections, exhibition assistants and general office assistant.